 Please aim to purchase your anaesthetic cream a minimum of a week before your appointment as not all pharmacys keep it in stock!

 Application time: Exactly 2 hours before your appointment

 - Thoroughly wash the area(s) with anti-bacterial soap, then dry.

-- Liberally apply a visible blob of cream (front and back if applying to ear lobes) – DO NOT RUB THIS IN.
+- Liberally apply a massive visible blob of cream (front and back if applying to ear lobes) – DO NOT RUB THIS IN.
 If you can still see your ear lobe then you have not applied enough cream.